AidenQuinn/pdx-comptia-fall-22/README.md

 ### About

 This is a sample repo demonstrating how our cohort could use GitHub to stay in touch outside of class.
+Check out [these docs](https://docs.github.com/en/get-started/quickstart/communicating-on-github) on GitHub if you're looking for a high level overview.
 Features:

 1. Create [`issues`](https://github.com/AidenQuinn/pdx-comptia-fall-22/issues) on specific topics to get a conversation going
 2. Comment on existing issues to contribute to that conversation